 The main event

-These however were toothed whales as opposed to baleen whales and initially seemed quite curious swimming close to the boats as keen to inspect us as we were them.
+They’re toothed whales as opposed to baleen whales and initially seemed quite curious swimming close to the boats as keen to inspect us as we were them.
 The only problem being one of the boats was often too eager and continually strayed too close.
 This caused the probably stressed whales to dive for several minutes at a time, often appearing again some distance away.

 Game of boat and whale

 This type of whale is capable of diving for up to ninety minutes apparently, but fortunately they never remained submerged for longer than around ten.
-We followed them around and at one point there were huge gasps all-round as one breeched in the far distance.
+We followed them around and at one point there were huge gasps all-round as one breached in the far distance.
 This is where the whale literally jumps clear of the water and is extremely spectacular.

 I read some of the literature on board about the whales and it described these events as very rare.
-Querying this with a member of the whale museum who was onboard making observations, she explained that these whales rarely venture this close to shore.
-She had only witnessed two breechings of any kind in all the times she had been out on a boat.
+Querying this with a member of the whale museum who was on-board making observations, she explained that these whales rarely venture this close to shore.
+She had only witnessed two breachings of any kind in all the times she had been out on a boat.
 A lucky day indeed!

-The only downside was that we then continued to ‘harass’ the magnificent creatures for the remainder of the three hours that the tour lasted.
+The only downside was that we then continued to ‘harass’ the magnificent creatures for the three hours that the tour lasted.
 Playing a game of cat and mouse, speeding over to wherever the whales appeared, they would stick around for a few minutes and then dive again only to reappear somewhere in the distance repeating the cycle.